Accidents Caused by Swimming Pool Drains

 In 2000, the State of Florida passed the Residential Swimming Pool Safety Act and later the federal government passed the Virginia Graeme Baker Pool Spa Safety Act (VGBA), both are pool safety codes.
 Both Acts set standards for anti-entrapment and safety vacuum release systems, in case something gets caught.
 Strict liability can be utilized in circumstances where pool owners failed to observe with either federal or state safety rules.

 Additionally, if the injuries resulted from a defective drain, the manufacturer or seller may be held liable under product liability.
 To prove product liability, you are required to show that the drain was defective, and that the defect caused an unreasonable danger.

 An experienced swimming pool accident attorney can help you establish liability and show the true extent of your losses and damages.

 If you or a loved one has been injured in a swimming pool accident, we advise on hiring an experienced personal injury attorney to better assist you.

 If a swimming pool drain injury results in the fatality of a family member, you can file a wrongful death claim.
-At the Glover Law firm, we realize that the death of a family member, especially a young child, can be a painful and traumatic occurrence.
+At the Glover Law firm, we realize that the death of a family member, especially the loss of a young child, can be a painful and traumatic occurrence.

 Ocala personal injury lawyer Gordon J. Glover is committed to making a difference in the lives of his clients and seeking justice for those who have been injured from the negligence and wrongdoing of others.
-Please contact us online or call today at our Ocala office 352-484-0775 or The Villages 352-205-4495 office, to further discuss your swimming pool accident.
+Please email us or call today at 352-484-0775 or 352-205-4495, to further discuss your swimming pool accident.